Teyras/MT/text/chapters/050_evaluation_system.md

-Apart from time and memory, which are essential performance metrics, there are other system resources whose usage shall be limited (or disabled in some cases) -- for example disk usage and network bandwidth.
+Apart from time and memory, which are essential performance metrics, there are other system resources whose usage shall be limited (or disabled in some cases) -- for example disk space and network bandwidth.

-### Additional Metrics of Code Quality
+### Additional Metrics of Code Quality \label{additional-metrics}

 Static code analysis can also provide valuable insights about code quality.
 For example, it might be useful to filter out solutions that do not handle all exceptions that can be thrown in the program for some languages and exercise types.
+Another example is ensuring that the source code adheres to a specified coding style guideline.
 This kind of functionality is sometimes provided by compilers, and also by specialized utilities called linters.

+Other tools can be used during the runtime of the program for various reasons.
+We could for example check for memory leaks with Valgrind (minor ones might evade memory limits), detect invalid usage of pointers and arrays with mudflap or report performance metrics in environments that use a virtual machine, such as Java (where JVM instrumentation could possibly be used).

-### Isolation of Executed Code
+### Isolation of Executed Code \label{isolation}

 It is critical to guarantee that submitted code is run in an isolated environment.
 An untrusted program should not be able to exploit the host system (the system performing the evaluation), for example by accessing its files or by using inter-process communication (such as shared memory or UNIX signals) to communicate with system daemons.
+Such activities might even lead to a takeover of the host system.

 Connecting to other evaluated programs must also be prohibited.
+Otherwise, student submissions could for example read output files of other programs to bypass limits on processing time and memory.

-### Resilience
+### Resilience \label{resilience}

 Despite isolation technologies being used, it is still possible for parts of the system to malfunction.
 This is even more of a problem in distributed systems,